Pancho/ekzerco/README.md

 But in that case, I'd advise against IndexedDB altogether.
 Some improvements are bound to happen if I need them.
 And since it's open source, feel free to add things.

+### Import and Export
+This app has a non-exposed URL (/data) on which you can export and import the data from your IndexedDB.
+The implementation is very naive and requires additional configuration in the config file.

+Exporting, as far as idb.js is concerned, returns a list of JS objects, which are not sorted and are not separated by stores.
+However each object has storeName property set, which tells the import method to which store it belongs.
+There's another property that gets attached: key.
+Key tells the imported against which index in that store to check whether the exported record already exists (one doesn't want to override an existing record).

+Importing might also need "recovery rules".
+For instance, should any of your records contain non-simple (or JSON stringifiable values), you might need to recover those values when importing data.
+It's done so that you specify "recoveryRules" property for your store in the config file.
+It' is a simple object where the key is the key name from the record and value is the "protocol" that's used to recover the data into the right format.
+Dates were only such type encountered, so only this type was implemented.
+But since IndexedDB is a document store, the recovery and the rules can be as deep as you want: recover the dates that are on profile objects which are a property of user object.

 ### Dependencies
 jQuery2 - do not thread on the web without this (included though).
 Would work with jQuery1 too.